Jeffro80/Student_Data_Analyser/README.md

 ### Required Files

-- Enrolments file
+- Enrolments File
-_ Graduates file
+- Graduates File

 # Files used

-## Cities file
+## Cities File

 ### File Name

 cities_XXX.csv where XXX is the sample source.

+### Contents

+Student ID, AddressCity and AddressCountry for each student in the filtered group.

 ### Structure

 CSV file with the Student ID, AddressCity and AddressCountry for each student.

-### Contents

-Student ID, AddressCity and AddressCountry for each student in the filtered group.

 ### Source

 qryXXXStudentsData query from the Student Database.
 The XXX is the target filtered group, e.g. All, Active, Maori etc.

-## Date of Birth file
+## Date of Birth File

 ### File Name

 births_XXX.csv where XXX is the sample source.

+### Contents

+Student ID and DateOfBirth for each student in the filtered group.

 ### Structure

 CSV file with the Student ID and DateOfBirth for each student.

-### Contents

-Student ID and DateOfBirth for each student in the filtered group.

 ### Source